stevegt/grid-cli/v2/doc/341-magic.md

 The cache is a decentralized Trie that allows for efficient storage and retrieval of byte sequences.
 Different nodes can store and replicate portions of the Trie structure to maintain decentralized resilience and availability.

-### Prior Art for Decentralized Tries

-1. **Ethereum's Merkle Patricia Trie**: Used in Ethereum to manage all accounts and transactions, providing a secure and verifiable data structure for fast lookups.
-2. **IPFS's Merkle DAG**: Utilizes a decentralized graph structure to store and retrieve files in a distributed network, ensuring data integrity and availability.
-3. **CTrie**: Concurrent tries used in parallel computing for lock-free data structures, allowing concurrent access and modifications without compromising data consistency.

-### Ways to Store and Replicate Portions of the Cache

-1. **Sharding**: Divide the Trie into shards, where each node is responsible for a subset of the Trie based on prefixes.
-Nodes can exchange shards to maintain consistency.
-2. **Replication**: Implement replication mechanisms where critical parts of the Trie are duplicated across multiple nodes to ensure data availability and fault tolerance.
-3. **Consistent Hashing**: Use consistent hashing to dynamically allocate Trie nodes to different physical nodes, allowing for scalable and balanced distribution of data.

-By combining these methods, the decentralized Trie cache can enhance the scalability, fault tolerance, and efficiency of the sequence matching implementation.

 ## Considerations on Handler Return Values

 ### Pros and Cons of Returning a Parsed Data Structure